biodatlab/score-claim-extraction/README.md

 Use the Claim_Extraction_Training.ipynb notebook to train a [SCIBert](https://huggingface.co/allenai/scibert_scivocab_uncased) model with your own labelled claim data.
 Follow the commented instructions to upload and process your files correctly.

+Use the Claim_Extraction_Gradio.ipynb notebook to deploy the model as a web-app for extracting claims from an abstract using Gradio.

 Our model trained on a SCORE dataset achieves the following results on the test set -
 -  Accuracy: 0.931597
 -  Precision: 0.764563